-HCC Specialty Underwriters, Inc. Special Event Liability Application Page 3 19.
-Do you require all Vendors/Exhibitors managing any of the above indicted activities to have their own liability insurance in place listing you as Additional Insured?
+HCC Specialty Underwriters, Inc. Special Event Liability Application Page 3

+19. Do you require all Vendors/Exhibitors managing any of the above indicted activities to have their own liability insurance in place listing you as Additional Insured?
 20. Will any of the events occur in a bar or nightclub?
 If Yes, are those events occurring in a bar of nightclub open to the public?
-Yes 21.
-Does the applicant hire any subcontractors for these insured event(s)?
-Yes 22.
-Do these subcontractors carry their own insurance naming you as Additional Insured?
-Yes 23.
-Will there be security at the insured event(s)?
-Yes 24.
+No 21.
+Does the applicant hire any subcontractors for these insured event(s)? ☐Yes ☐No 22.
+Do these subcontractors carry their own insurance naming you as Additional Insured? ☐Yes ☐No 23.
+Will there be security at the insured event(s)? ☐Yes ☐No 24.
 Who is responsible for providing the security?
-Uvenue Applicant Other If Other: Does the security company carry its own insurance naming you as Additional Insured?
-If No, please explain: 25.
-Required Limits: \$1M Per Occurrence / \$2M Aggregate \$2M Per Occurrence / \$2M Aggregate \$3M Per Occurrence / \$3M Aggregate \$4M Per Occurrence / \$4M Aggregate \$5M Per Occurrence / \$5M Aggregate lf large r limits are required, please specify: DR LIABILITY COVERAGE: e note, if Insured is not either serving or selling the liquor, the additional liquor coverage is NOT required. iquor Liability is provided in the standard General Liability policy.
-26. Is Liquor Liability Required?
-Yes No (If Yes, please fill out section below) Will ald cohol be served by a licensed bartender? □Yes □No lf No, v vho will be serving the alcohol?
-Descril be training and/or experience of persons serving the alcohol: e age of attendees:
+If Other: Does the security company carry its own insurance naming you as Additional Insured? ☐Yes ☐No If No, please explain: 25.
+Required Limits: \$1M Per Occurrence / \$2M Aggregate \$2M Per Occurrence / \$2M Aggregate \$3M Per Occurrence / \$3M Aggregate \$4M Per Occurrence / \$4M Aggregate \$5M Per Occurrence / \$5M Aggregate If large r limits are required, please specify: C .
+LIQUO OR LIABILITY COVERAGE: e note, if Insured is not either serving or selling the liquor, the additional liquor coverage is NOT required. quor Liability is provided in the standard General Liability policy.
+26. Is I Liquor Liability Required?
+Yes No (If Yes, please fill out section below) Will alc ohol be served by a licensed bartender?
+If No, w ho will be serving the alcohol?
+Describ be training and/or experience of persons serving the alcohol: Averag e age of attendees: What n neasures are in place to prevent the service of alcohol to minor and/or intoxicated persons?

-HCC Specialty Underwriters, Inc.

-Special Event Liability Application
+HCC Specialty Underwriters, Inc. Special Event Liability Application Page 4

-Page 4

-Does the Applicant have a valid liquor license? □Yes □No

-Will there be an open bar? □Yes □No

-Will alcohol be sold by the drink?
-Yes

-Is BYOB (bring your own bottle) allowed?
-Yes No

-Estimated alcohol gross receipts? \$

-HIRED/NON-OWNED AUTO COVERAGE:

-27. Is Hired/Non-Owned Auto Required?
-[Yes [No (If Yes, please fill out section below)

-Check here if you are required by contract to acquire Hired/Non-Owned Auto and you are not being loan rented or leased any vehicles (If checked, please do not complete the rest of this section)

-Amount being charged to rent or lease the vehicle(s) \$

-Are all drivers at least 25 years of age? □Yes □No

-Do all drivers have a valid United States driver's license?
-Yes

-Do any of the hired vehicles seat more than 12 people? □Yes □No

-What will the vehicles be used for?
+Does the Applicant have a valid liquor license?
+LIYes LINO Will there be an open bar? ☐Yes ☐No Will alcohol be sold by the drink? ☐Yes ☐No Is BYOB (bring your own bottle) allowed? ☐Yes ☐No Estimated alcohol gross receipts? \$ HIRED/NON-OWNED AUTO COVERAGE: 27.
+Is Hired/Non-Owned Auto Required? ☐Yes ☐No (If Yes, please fill out section below) ☐ Check here if you are required by contract to acquire Hired/Non-Owned Auto and you are not being loaned, rented or leased any vehicles (If checked, please do not complete the rest of this section) Amount being charged to rent or lease the vehicle(s) \$ Are all drivers at least 25 years of age? ☐Yes ☐No Do all drivers have a valid United States driver's license? ☐Yes ☐No Do any of the hired vehicles seat more than 12 people? ☐Yes ☐No What will the vehicles be used for?

 ADDITIONAL INSURED(S):

-28. Are Additional Insured(s) Required?
-Yes No (If Yes, please fill out section below)
+28. Are Additional Insured(s) Required? ☐Yes ☐No (If Yes, please fill out section below)

-Additional Insured Name:
+1. Additional Insured Name:

 Address:

 City:

 State:

 Zip:

-2. Additional Insured Name:
+Additional Insured Name:

 Address:

 City:

 State:

 Zip:

-Zip: WAIVER OF SUBROGATION: